colin861209/Hems-Ccode/README.md

 ***
 3\.
 Fc_control.cpp

-Fc_control is try to let FC getting target power and coding to let FC current increase.
+Fc_control is try to generate the power from Mysql.

 * use Modbus RTU to get & set the FC control value.
 * FC voltage is setting a constant 54V.